-- Possession Limit: The personal use amount becomes up to 1.5 ounces of marijuana.
-From Jan 1 - Jun 30, 2023, you could get a $100 civil fine for possession of the personal use amount.
-If you are caught with a civil use amount (between 1.5 to 2.5 ounces) of marijuana, you could get a $250 fine.
-The possession of more than 2.5 ounces is a misdemeanor offense that carries a penalty of 6 months in jail or a $1000 fine.
+- Possession Limit: The personal use amount (legal possession limit) is now up to 1.5 ounces of marijuana.
+From January 1 - June 30, 2023, you can get a $100 civil fine for possession of the personal use amount.
+If you are caught with the civil use amount, between 1.5 to 2.5 ounces (the amount you can have over the personal use limit and not get a criminal charge), you could get a $250 fine.
+Possessing more than 2.5 ounces carries a misdemeanor conviction and 6 months in jail or a $1,000 fine.

 - Public Use: Smoking in public will bring a $250 fine for a first offense and a $500 fine for a second or subsequent offense.

-- Paraphernalia: Marijuana paraphernalia excluded from definitions of paraphernalia in Criminal Law (notably things like scales and bongs).
+- Paraphernalia: Marijuana paraphernalia (like scales, and bongs) is excluded from definitions of paraphernalia in Criminal Law.

 - Possession with Intent to Distribute: PWID is a misdemeanor punishable by 3 years in prison and/or a $5,000 fine.

-- Resentencing: A person incarcerated for simple possession may apply for resentencing.
-If they are not serving a concurrent sentence for another crime, they must be released.
+- Resentencing: A person incarcerated for simple possession can apply for resentencing.
+If you are not serving a concurrent sentence for another crime, you must be released.

 - Petition to Expunge: Anyone with a PWID conviction from before 2023 can petition to expunge it 3 years after they have completed their sentence, including probation and parole.